vincentrunge/vincentrunge.github.io/About.md

 ## <span style="color:teal;"> 5.
 Current job </span>

 Assistant Professor in statistics *since September 2019* at the University of Evry Paris-Saclay in the laboratory [LaMME](http://www.math-evry.cnrs.fr/doku.php).
-My current research is about *change-point detection* using pruned dynamic programming algorithm with a focus on the multivariate framework and application to genomics.
+My current research is about *change-point detection* using functional dynamic programming algorithm with a focus on the multivariate framework and the extention to complex data (non-Euclidean spaces, Fréchet mean...)

 As an Applied Mathematician, I like to work at the interface of different fields.
 My current and past interests are: